SteveJustin1963/tec-SCOPE/README.md

 ![image](https://user-images.githubusercontent.com/58069246/210939819-5d845b3c-116c-424e-b404-cfd4097ebc1e.png)

-get urself a cheap or make a cheap Dobsonian refelctor telescope  first conceived in 1965 and use ur tec1 Z80 SBC circa 1985 add some parts, motors and econcoders. this will elevate your stargazing game by harnessing the power of your tec-1 to control the telescope with motors and optical encoders.
-The simple friction controlled Alt-Azimuth mount is easily adapted to get a leap in efficiency and precision.
+if u cant get one, then make it, Dobsonian refelctor telescopes are cheap to make. i want to pait it with my tec1 Z80 SBC and add some parts, motors and econcoders etc. this will elevate my stargazing game by harnessing the power of the tec-1 to control the telescope.
+The simple friction controlled Alt-Azimuth mount can easily adapted with motors to get a leap in efficiency and precision. we have 6 digits so thats plenty to show fine movement.

-We use a mini Forth interpreter called MINT to easily program and customize the telescope's functionality with ease.
+also using the new a mini Forth interpreter called MINT to easily program and customize the telescope's functionality with ease.
 So, seize the moment, ignite your tec1 and embark on an unparalleled astronomical journey.
 Happy stargazing!